A special guest post by V!VA Travel Guides. The editorial staff of V!VA Travel Guides share with us their ten favourite places in Ecuador.

 V!VA is made up of a small group of expats living in Quito, Ecuador.
 We’re passionate about travel and about our home country of Ecuador in particular.
 For more local insights, check out V!VA Travel Guides or download our app here.
-To celebrate the launch of this new iPhone app, we’re offering it for FREE till October 29, 2010.

 The following members of V!VA Travel Guides contributed to this post: Desiree (Editor), Alison (Editorial Intern) and Cathleen (Editorial Intern).
 The photos in this post are courtesy of V!VA Travel Guides.

 Read other posts in Velvet Escape’s “Tens” series.